-- The extra flat directions are lifted by radiative corrections. - There is a little hierarchy between tree-level massive and tree-level massless states.
+- The most general renormalizable V, after spontaneous symmetry breaking, has more tree-level flat direction than predicted by Goldstone's theorem - The extra flat directions are lifted by radiative corrections. - There is a little hierarchy between tree-level massive and tree-level massless states.

-$Prehistoric\ examples\ exist\ \to\ {\tt Bars\&Lane\ '73,\ Georgi\&Pais\ '75,\dots\ but\ are\ complicated}.$
+Prehistoric examples exist \rightarrow Bars&Lane '73, Georgi&Pais '75, ... but are complicated.